JacopoRossi/PPIPilot/README.md

 ## Folder description

-- **1_prompt_description_goal** contains the files with the prompt to discover PPIs related to time, frequency and percentage.
-In this prompt it is required a description of the event log and a goal to make a more specific action.
+- **1_prompt_description_goal** contains the files with the prompt to discover PPIs related to time and occurrence.
+In this prompt it is required a description of the event log and a goal to make a more specific task.
 - **2_prompt** contains the files with the prompt to translate PPIs from natural language to a JSON format.

 ## To use the code